hangxie/parquet-tools/USAGE.md

 908
 ```

-Optionally, you can specify object version by using `--object-version` when you performance read operation (like cat, row-count, schema, etc.) from S3, `parquet-tools` will access current version if this parameter is omitted, if version for the S3 object does not exist, `parquet-tools` will report error:
+Optionally, you can specify object version by using `--object-version` when you perform read operation (like cat, row-count, schema, etc.) from S3, `parquet-tools` will access current version if this parameter is omitted, if version for the S3 object does not exist, `parquet-tools` will report error:

 ```bash
 $ parquet-tools row-count s3://aws-roda-hcls-datalake/gnomad/chrm/run-DataSink0-1-part-block-0-r-00000-snappy.parquet --object-version non-existent-version